BERT-Capstone/AI-powered-chatbot/README.md

 * Model Exploration and Implementation: Various NLP and machine learning approaches were explored, including models from Langchain, OLLAMA, Hugging Face, and OpenAI.
 After rigorous evaluation, the GPT-3.5-Turbo model was selected for its superior performance.

 * Local Deployment and Testing: The chatbot was deployed locally using Streamlit, a popular Python library for creating web applications.
-Initial testing showed promising results in terms of user interaction and query response accuracy.
+Final testing showed promising results in terms of user interaction and query response accuracy.